hyperhq/blog.hyper.sh/blog/source/launch-your-jenkins-server-on-hyper.md

 ## Conclusion

 In the traditional IT environment, deploying and configuring Jenkins is never an easy task.
-But with Hyper_ cloud and a pre-built Jenkins container image, you can have it up and running within seconds.
-With Hyper_ cloud,  you can easily standup a production ready Jenkins CI/CD pipeline on the Internet, in under a minute!
+But with Hyper.sh cloud and a pre-built Jenkins container image, you can have it up and running within seconds.
+With Hyper.sh cloud,  you can easily standup a production ready Jenkins CI/CD pipeline on the Internet, in under a minute!

 ## (Additional) Configure the Jenkins to work with your Github account